Bob Pisani: Heeding the Investment Wisdom of Jack Bogle Starts With Keeping It Simple - NewsBreak

 Related

-Stocks Making the Biggest Moves Midday: Abercrombie & Fitch, Disney, Best Buy, Zoom and More
+Stocks Making the Biggest Moves Premarket: Best Buy, Dick's Sporting, Abercrombie & Fitch and Others

-Check out the companies making headlines in midday trading.
-Abercrombie & Fitch – Shares of the retail stock jumped 19% after the apparel retailer beat Wall Street's revenue forecasts for the third quarter and posted unexpected quarterly profit.
-The company said demand rose for clothing as consumers returned to work and had increasing social obligations.
+Check out the companies making headlines before the bell:.
+Best Buy (BBY) – Best Buy rallied 7% in the premarket after its third-quarter results beat analyst estimates.
+The electronics retailer also registered a smaller-than-expected decline in comparable store sales.
+Discounts helped keep customer traffic flowing to its stores, and Best Buy also raised its full-year forecast.

 Bitcoin Bounces Slightly After Hitting 2-Year Low as Traders Try to Gauge FTX Contagion